mbowe4/Notes/Spring Boot.md

 #### Spring Data Repository
 * **_JpaRepository_**: a marker interaface that allows the Spring Data Repository engine to recognize it and apply the necessary proxy classes to implement the base CRUD actions, but also custom methods.
-* you can also add sortabel and paging actions to your data
+* you can also add sortable and paging actions to your data

 #### Repository Implementation / DAOs
 * Provide abstraction for interacting with datastores